Changing your mindset after narcissist abuse.

 You may have changed your thoughts and feelings so many times for the narcissist, losing who you once were in the process.
 Nows the time to change your thoughts and feelings for you.

-It is ok for you to change your thoughts, your belief systems and your opinions, it is a growth mindset, growth is one of the fundamental needs of humans, it’s also ok if some of those around you don’t agree with the new you, be kind but understanding the haters and naysayers have their own insecurities, there opinions and negativity are for them, they are not for you.
+It is ok for you to change your thoughts, your belief systems and your opinions.
+It is a growth mindset.
+Growth is one of the fundamental needs of humans.
+It’s also ok if some of those around you don’t agree with the new you.
+Be kind but understanding the haters and naysayers have their own insecurities.
+Their opinions and negativity are for them.
+They are not for you.
 It is now about putting you first, real friends that want to see you happy will see the change as a positive one.
 They’ll stay with you, guide and help you, and they’ll also respect others rights to have their own opinions and beliefs.

 It’s vital to change your thought process after a narcissist relationship, to help you recover and heal.
 You might have just had a one-time relationship with a narcissist, or you may have grown up with a narcissist parent, or your life pattern might be one narcissist relationship to another.
 If it’s a pattern or you had a narcissistic parent, your mind has been programmed by them over a long period of time.
 To think certain ways that were harmful to your inner self.
 Most of the time, you’ve trained yourself to think and act the way you do as a survival technique for yourself.

-You may now care, way too much about what others think of you when you care too much about what others think, you start living your life around other people and stop loving it for yourself.
-All that time, you were manipulated and abused, you lost your sense of self.
+You may now care way too much about what others think of you.
+When you care too much about what others think, you start living your life around other people and stop living it for yourself.
+All that time, you were manipulated and abused.
+You lost your sense of self.
 You lost who you were, trying to please those around you.
-Nows the time to stop people-pleasing, stop worrying what others think, start concentrating on what you think, what you feel, what you believe in.
-Think about you’re choices, what you want from life, allow yourself to think about you.
+Now is the time to stop people-pleasing, stop worrying what others think, start concentrating on what you think, what you feel, what you believe in.
+Think about you’re choices, what you want from life, allow yourself to think about yourself.